capj05/PythonArchTesting/docs/usage-guide.md

 4. read the report in the right order

 For most users, install the package and use `python-arch-test`.
-The `python -m src.cli` entrypoint is mainly useful when working from a source checkout during development.
+The `python -m pythonarchtesting.cli` entrypoint is mainly useful when working from a source checkout during development.

 ## 1. Write Reference Declarations